caddickzac/FalseNewsSusceptibilityAndSleep/README.md

 Laboratory: [Sleep, Chronobiology, & Health Laboratory](https://sites.google.com/view/ohsusleepchronobiologylab/home)

-Citation: Caddick, Z. A., Dieckmann, N.F., Shafer, B.M., McHill, A. W. (Under Review).
+Citation: Caddick, Z. A., Dieckmann, N.F., Shafer, B.M., McHill, A. W. (In Prep).
 Sleep and Susceptibility to False Information in the Digital Age.

 For help or more information contact [caddickzac@gmail.com](mailto:caddickzac@gmail.com).